-Croton-Harmon Shop and Yard Rehabilitation
+Croton-Harmon Shop Phase V, Stage II

-Croton-Harmon Phase V. The Harmon Shop Replacement Program Phase V project is a continuation of Metro-North's multi-phase Croton-Harmon Shop and Yard Rehabilitation Program.
+The Harmon Shop Replacement Program Phase V project is a continuation of Metro-North's multi-phase Croton-Harmon Shop and Yard Rehabilitation Program.
+This Design-Build project replaces Metro-North's 100+ year old maintenance facility in Croton-on-Hudson.
+The Harmon shop, along with its supporting facilities, is the largest electric car maintenance facility for Metro-North rolling stock.

 Phase V is a two-stage program to design and construct a new Electric Car Shop with a Consist Shop Facility (Stage 1) and a new Running Repair and Support Shop (Stage 2) to replace the existing Harmon Old Main Shop Building.
 Stage 1 entailed demolishing and replacing the eastern portion of the Old Main Shop Building with a new Consist Shop Facility and was completed in 2019.
-Stage 2 is a design-build contract that was awarded in 2018 to replace the remaining western portion of the Old Main Shop Building with a single enlarged facility for maintaining the electric car fleets responsible for the Hudson and Harlem lines.
-Phase V will be completed in 2023.